200-176-Great Vocals

 Writer/Composer: Joe Allison / Audrey Allison (1960)

 It’s undeniable—Jim Reeves is an American Country / Western legend—His voice validates that statement!
-“Gentleman” Jim’s rich baritone voice lent itself to crooning Country ballads that crossed over into the Pop charts as well, as this great song, his biggest hit, illustrates.
-His biggest decades were the 1950s / 1960s, and his influence was phenomenal until his untimely death in 1964.
-His voice was as smooth as velvet, and he was among the first Country superstars who introduced Country / Pop to worldwide audiences.
+“Gentleman” Jim’s rich baritone voice lent itself to crooning Country ballads that became Country standards, crossing over into the Pop charts as well, as this great song, his biggest hit, illustrates.
+His most successful decades were the 1950s / 1960s, and his influence was phenomenal until his untimely death in 1964.
+His voice was as smooth as velvet, and he was among the first Country superstars who introduced Country / Pop to worldwide audiences, contributing to what would become that “Nashville Sound.”
 “I’ll Tell the man to turn the jukebox way down low / And you can tell your friend there with you / He’ll have to go.”
 Making up your mind never sounded so…Beautiful!

 192. DON’T THINK TWICE, IT’S ALL RIGHT (1963)